rositca-yancheva/friday-finance/qa/README.md

 * Each test specification must be automated using the [Cypress framework](https://docs.cypress.io/guides/overview/why-cypress#End-to-end).

 ## Submission process
-The candidate must implement the solution and submit a pull request (PR) to this repository with the solution.
-The PR's process works as follows:
+The candidate must implement the solution in a new repository (private one) with the solution.
+The process works as follows:
-1. Candidate will clone this repository;
+1. Candidate will create a private repository;
-2. Candidate Will make his/her project in a new branch (the branch name must have the following format `qa-challenge-<your name here>`, example: `qa-challenge-tatiborghi`);
+2. Candidate will put `tatidutrab`, `ErickPetru`, `patrickcneuhaus` and `Renato66` as collaborators in this new repository that must be created specifically for this challenge.
-3. So, the candidate will commit and push all changes to his/her new branch created;
+3. So, the candidate will commit and push all changes to his/her new repository created.
-4. Candidate will send a Pull Request to this repository.

-## Documentation (optional)
+## Documentation
 * The goal of this topic is to explain how was the process to choose the website areas for specification and test automation.
-This step can be sent after the Pull Request is completed.
-Please, sending us an email notifying the challenge completion and also share with us briefly how was your test development process from start to finish.
+This step can be sent after all changes in candidate's new repository is completed.
+Please, sending us an email notifying the challenge completion.
+Also share with us briefly how was your test development process from start to finish - suggestions on how to explain this process could be: *(1)* Recording a loom; or *(2)* writing/documenting how to run the project.

 ## Important Notes